ddfilipov/js-understanding-weird-parts/s2-17-scope-chain/README.md

 a();
 ```

-In this case the value of myVar inside of b() would be 2.
+In this case the value of myVar inside of `b()` would be `2`.
 Because its immidiate outer environment is function a.
-And we gave myVar a value of 2 in this function.
+And we gave myVar a value of `2` in this function.

 Last example: